 Uninstall the Intel® Distribution of OpenVINO™ Toolkit¶

-To uninstall the toolkit, follow the steps on the Uninstalling page.
+To uninstall, follow the steps on the Uninstalling page.

 Get started with samples and demos: Get Started Guide